Goodpasture syndrome is a rare disease that can involve quickly worsening kidney failure and lung disease.

 An early diagnosis is very important.
 The outlook is much worse if the kidneys are already severely damaged when treatment begins.
 Lung damage can range from mild to severe.

-Many patients will need dialysis or a kidney transplant.
+Many people will need dialysis or a kidney transplant.

-Never sniff glue or siphon gasoline with your mouth, which expose the lungs to hydrocarbon solvents and can cause the disease.
+Never sniff glue or siphon gasoline with your mouth, which exposes the lungs to hydrocarbon solvents and can cause the disease.